hpjohnson/capstone/README.md

 ### Your Questions Page

 The your questions page allows for a user to submit new questions, and view any questions they have submitted.
 They may also update, and delete any questions they have uploaded.
-This functionality is implemented using bootstrap modals, with a variety of buttons to open the correct modals and to automatically fill in information as required.
+This functionality is implemented using [Boostrap](https://getbootstrap.com/docs/5.3/getting-started/download/) modals, with a variety of buttons to open the correct modals and to automatically fill in information as required.
 The question cards are layed out using identical functionality as the search questions page.

 ![Your Questions Page](docs/features/yourQuestions.webp)